ioccc-src/winner/faq.md

     * `try.sh` and `try.alt.sh` **MUST** be and are copied as mode `0555`.
     * All other files **MUST** be and are copied as mode `0444`.
     * Anything else will be flagged by `txzchk(1)`.
-8. `cd submit.USERNAME-SLOT.TIMESTAMP` (i.e. switch to submission directory).
+8. `cd submit.USERNAME-SLOT` (i.e. switch to submission directory).
 9. `make -f Makefile clobber`.
     * If this fails it is not an error but you are warned about it (it is an error only if the `Makefile` does not exist); even so, see [Rule 20](next/rules.html#rule20).